HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/pt-06-1/index.md

 # Personally Identifiable Information Processing and Transparency
 ## PT-6 (1) - System of Records Notice | Routine Uses

-Review all routine uses published in the system of records notice at [Assignment: organization-defined frequency] to ensure continued accuracy, and to ensure that routine uses continue to be compatible with the purpose for which the information was collected.
+Review all routine uses published in the system of records notice at [ACF-defined frequency] to ensure continued accuracy, and to ensure that routine uses continue to be compatible with the purpose for which the information was collected.

 ## OPS Implementation